 Stormwater

-The City sent out invoices in Spring 2024 for the 2024 Stormwater Utility Fee.
-Payments were due May 31, 2024.
-The fee is billed annually and was $105 for 2024.
+Invoices for the 2025 stormwater management fee were sent in early to mid-January.
+The 2025 annual fee remained at $105.
+Payments were due on February 15, 2025.
 You can pay the bill using the payment link below.
 Alternatively, payments can be sent or hand-delivered to the City’s offices at 7437 Village Square Drive, Suite 200, Castle Pines, CO 80108.

 If you have questions about stormwater billing, email stormwater_billing@castlepinesco.gov or call 303-705-0210.
 For information about the City’s stormwater utility, other than billing, follow the various links below or contact the City at stormwater@castlepinesco.gov or 303-705-0200.